rafaelxoliolab/RX.Software.Development/QA/QualityAssurance.md

 - **Manual Testing**
   - This testing type requires the developer or test engineer to create test environments to detect any bugs or errors before a release.
   - This process is done without the use of any tools or automation, so expertise is needed.

+- **Automated Testing**
+  - Determine if the application meets the client’s requirements
+  - This testing uses a specific set of automated tools to complete testing tasks.
+  - Developers or specialists on your team may choose automated testing for repetitive tests or for large-scale tests that would be difficult for manual testers.
+  - Automated testing is repeatable, quick, and creative.

+- **Functional Testing**
+  - Functional testing focuses only on whether or not the system is working as intended.
+  - Functional testing can be both automated and manual.

+- **Non-Functional Testing**
+  - Describes operational qualities rather than behavioral qualities—not what the system will do but how the system will do it.
+  - Verifies how well the system meets these requirements by measuring its performance, usability, reliability, etc.

+## Testing Methods

+- White Box Testing
+  - Also known as structural testing.
+    White box testing is unit-level testing that ensures that the software application’s internal performance aligns with the product’s specifications.